Ihad to think very carefully about this list of personal growth/self-development books!

 When Everything Changes, Change Everything: In a Time of Turmoil, a Pathway to Peace, Neale Donald Walsch

 Read if: You have just been through or going through a huge unsettling change.
-If you are put off by God references, then don’t read it.

 The Places that Scare You: A Guide to Fearlessness in Difficult Times, Pema Chodron